appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-installation.md

 3)The following details will be availble in its listing page:
 - **Name** - The package name will be displayed.
 - **Package Description** - The package description will be displayed.
+- **Apps** - The apps used in the process flows inside the packages will be listed in a corousel form.
+You can slide the corousel to view all the application used.
 - **Actions** - You can choose and perform the following functions when clicked on the ellipses.
 The following options will be available in its contextual menu: **View** , **Install** and **Delete**

 ![viewsharedpack2](\staticfiles\processflow\media\viewsharedpack2.PNG)